zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 6. Format

-Specifies how the final response should be organized, such as a business proposal, email, report, table, JSON, bullet list, Markdown document, or presentation with specific headings or sections.
+The Format specifies how you want the final response organized.
+Examples include a business proposal, email, report, table, JSON, bullet list, Markdown document, or presentation with specific headings or sections.

 <details>
 <summary>💡 Example</summary>